 Note that in cases against a public entity have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.
-Accordingly, for any cases where such an entity may be a defendant, it is important to consult with an attorney before the six-month period ends.
+Accordingly, for any cases where such an entity may be a defendant, it is important to consult with a pedestrian accident lawyer in San Diego before the six-month period ends.

 If you have questions about a pedestrian accident, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
 We can be reached toll-free at 866-607-1325, or locally at 760-571-5500.